epam/miew/CONTRIBUTING.md

         git push origin master latest
         git push --tags

+6. Update a release description at https://github.com/epam/miew/releases.

+    *  Press button `Draft a new release`.
+    *  Select the new version tag among existing and fill in a description text box with new release link and list of changes (see `CHANGELOG.md`)
+    *  Press `Publish`.

 Upon commit [Travis CI][] builds `master`, `latest` branches and `v0.0.1` tag.
 The tag automatically initiates NPM publish process if the build is successful.